oscarryz/yz-design-notes/Features/Array.md

 ```

-Literal, elements separated by space
+Literal, elements separated by comma

 ```javascript
 a: ['Hello' 'World']